 This document offers a starting point to address the investigation of foreign animal diseases—SVA specifically—in a modern era where investigatory methods have not changed to meet the needs of commerce in a fast‐paced and efficient pork industry.
 What used to be unusual (FAD investigations) has become routine, resulting in a greater drain on limited resources (staffing, laboratory, financial).
 The greatest challenge exists where the need to protect the industry from catastrophic disease events intersects with commerce.

 Systematic epidemiological investigation of cases of Senecavirus A in US swine breeding herds.

 What to expect when blisters are reported to state

 and federal officials.

-The incidence of Seneca Valley Virus (Senecavirus A) has increased in 2015 compared to historical incidence in other years.
-SHIC is working with academics, researchers, USDA and others to help understand the scope of the cases and the role SVV has in causing clinical disease.
+The incidence of Senecavirus A (Senecavirus A) has increased in 2015 compared to historical incidence in other years.
+SHIC is working with academics, researchers, USDA and others to help understand the scope of the cases and the role SVA has in causing clinical disease.